 - Low Heating Bill – The efficient green technology has a huge benefit: the deep savings on your heating bill.
 You can further the savings if you place more than one electric fireplace in different rooms around the house.
 Keep doors shut and only turn a fireplace on when you are in the room.
 Turn it off when you leave.
 By heating a smaller space and allowing the parts of your house that are unused to remain cooler, your heating bill will thank you.
 It’s common for the deep savings to eventually surpass the cost of the fireplace when you purchased it.

-- Remote Convenience – It is rare to buy an electric fireplace and it not come with its own remote control.
-If they don’t include a remote, they will usually have an application you install on your phone or tablet so you can control it via bluetooth or wifi.
-If you use a remote or an app to control your fireplace with bluetooth or wifi, you can expect to be able to effectively turn it on and off from any room, set its thermostat just right, and toggle between any additional features the electric fireplace you bought comes with.
+- Remote Convenience – It is rare to buy an electric fireplace and it does not come with its own remote control.
+If they don’t include a remote, they will usually have an application you install on your phone or tablet so you can control it via BlueTooth or wifi.
+If you use a remote or an app to control your fireplace with Bluetooth or wifi, you can expect to be able to effectively turn it on and off from any room, set its thermostat just right, and toggle between any additional features the electric fireplace you bought comes with.

 Is It Good To Spend More On A High-End Electrical Fireplace?

 Like many important things in life, when it comes to electrical fireplaces, what you pay for is what you usually get.